seirana/FluTOr/README.md

 *A. thaliana: Trade_offs_athaliana

 ## How to apply FluTOr to another model
-1.create a model which will be using to find tradeoffs.
+1. create a model which will be using to find tradeoffs.
 The output of the function must be a model named “model” and the name of the biomass reaction from the field “model.rxns”.
-2. Give a name to the string variable “file_name” to the results you want to save it as 3.flux accuracy must be defined as an integer variable names “rnd” (default value is 1e-5).
+2. Give a name to the string variable “file_name” to the results you want to save it as
+3. flux accuracy must be defined as an integer variable names “rnd” (default value is 1e-5).
 4. Then run the following codes respectively model = CPR(model, rnd,file_name);
 tradeoff_seaker(file_name, model, biomass);